johnpaulfarmer/hire-ez/readme.md

 ## What is HIRE-EZ?

-HIRE-EZ Is a demonstration application that demonstrates the flexibility of RFP-EZ.
-In this case, the demo is about recruiting and screening a round of fellows for a project.
+Hire-EZ is a demonstration application (adapted from RFP-EZ) that facilitates collaborative review of applications for employment.
+In this case, the demo is about collecting and reviewing applications for fellowship positions.

 ## Setting up your development environment